chef/chef-web-docs/README.md

 	modules will be reinstalled the next time you run `make serve`.

-Hugo uses [Goldmark](https://github.com/yuin/goldmark) which is a superset of Markdown that includes Github styled tables, task lists, and definition lists.
+Hugo uses [Goldmark](https://github.com/yuin/goldmark) which is a superset of Markdown that includes GitHub styled tables, task lists, and definition lists.

 ## Shortcodes